 Brief summary of the 2015 event

-Even so, Ogier managed his fourth rostrum of the year, having finished second, some 8.2s adrift from Latavla, while the Norge Andreas Mikkelsen also secured his fourth podium of the season, 28.6 seconds from P1.
+Even so, Ogier managed his fourth rostrum of the year, finishing second, some 8.2s adrift from Latavla, while the Norge Andreas Mikkelsen also secured his fourth podium of the season, 28.6 seconds from P1.
 With VW managing its second 1-2-3 of the year, Kris Meeke was fourth with his Citroën DS3 WRC (+48.7s), followed by Ott Tänak on the Ford Fiesta RS WRC (+1:56.8s), and with Dani Sordo being the best amongst the Hyundai i20WRC armada; the Spaniard was sixth, more than two minutes from the winner.

 Podium – Drivers